microsoft/microbit-touchdevelop/EXTENSIONS.md

 ## Testing your extension

 You need to make sure your extension compiles before you put it in the `glue.cpp` resource.
-This is because the error reporting is nearly non-existent.
+This is because the error reporting from the cloud compiler is nearly non-existent in the current setup.

 * follow instructions for building this package (microbit-touchdevelop), including installing yotta